jrudoler/jrudoler.github.io/music.md

 title: Music
 permalink: /Music/
 ---
-Here's a sampling of the music I've been listening to:
+Here's a sampling of the music I've been listening to recently:
+- *Scenic Drive (The Tape)*, Khalid
 - *Donda*, Kanye West
 - *OK Orchestra*, AJR
 - *Change of Scenery II*, Quinn XCII